vevel/DrosEU_PhenotypingWG/README.md

 ## Repository Contents

-This repository includes the following main resources :
+This repository includes the following main resources:
 - **Data**: Raw datasets used in the analyses.
-- **Info Tables**: Information tables and figures for SI.
+- **Info Tables**: Information tables and figures included in the supplementary information.
 - **Figures**: Relevant code and figures for the main text.
-- **Code**: Code for reproducing the results and figures presented in the manuscript.
+- **Code**: Scripts for reproducing the results and figures presented in the manuscript.
-- **Functions**: Functions for correlations , meta and survial analyses.
+- **Functions**: Custom functions for correlations, meta-analyses, and survival analyses.
-- **Linear Models**: Linear model output files for every trait and model.
+- **Linear Models**: Output files for linear models applied to each trait and model.
-- **Meta Analyses**: Meta analyses output files for every trait and model.
+- **Meta Analyses**: Output files for meta-analyses conducted for each trait and model.
 - **PCA**: PCA data files and results.
-- **Phenotype folders**: Each phenotype folder contains relevant figures and tables.
+- **Phenotype Folders**: Each folder contains phenotype-specific figures and tables.

 ## Citation

 If you use this repository in your work, please cite the manuscript:
-> **"Continent-wide Differentiation of Fitness Traits and Patterns of Climate Adaptation among European Populations of _Drosophila melanogaster_."**
+> **Durmaz Mitchell et. al "Continent-wide Differentiation of Fitness Traits and Patterns of Climate Adaptation among European Populations of _Drosophila melanogaster_."**
-> DOI_coming_soon
+> DOI: *Coming Soon*

 ## Contact

-For questions or feedback, please contact me at [esra@bmb.sdu.dk].
+For questions or feedback, please contact me at:
+**esra@bmb.sdu.dk**